-The US Food and Drug Administration (FDA) has disapproved the use of this medication as a primary BPH treatment.
-It is only really prescribed if the patient presents primarily with hypertension and secondarily with BPH.
+The US Food and Drug Administration (FDA) has disapproved of the use of this medication as a primary BPH treatment.
+It is only prescribed if the patient presents with hypertension and BPH.

 It has been available since 1982 under the brand name Minipress, which is manufactured by Pfizer.

 The exact mechanisms behind the blood-pressure-lowering effects of prazosin are still unknown.

 However, like other alpha-blockers, Prazosin decreases the tone of the bladder sphincter and facilitates the opening of the bladder into the urethra.

 This relieves the urinary symptoms associated with benign prostatic hyperplasia.

 Through this effect, the symptoms of an enlarged prostate are masked, and the patient’s urinary complaints improve marginally.